wei30172/nextauth-v5-mongodb-typescript-example/README.md

 - Choose the Web application.

-- Add to Authorized JavaScript origins: http://localhost:3000 .
+- Add to Authorized JavaScript origins: http://localhost:3000 OR "YOUR_VERCEL_DEPLOYMENT_DOMAIN".

-- Add to Authorized redirect URIs: http://localhost:3000/api/auth/callback/google.
+- Add to Authorized redirect URIs: http://localhost:3000/api/auth/callback/google OR "YOUR_VERCEL_DEPLOYMENT_DOMAIN"/api/auth/callback/google.

 - Finish by going to APIs & Services => OAuth consent screen and publishing the app.